Jeffresh/newtons-method/README.md

 # Newton's method
-A example of use of the Newton's method to find de minimun of a function.
+An example of use of the Newton's method to find de minimun of a function.